Alfred Schmidtke

 Alfred Schmidtke was a German New Testament scholar.
 As a collaborator of Hermann von Soden he worked on Greek uncial codices of the New Testament.
-Schmidtke travelled investigating the libraries of the monasteries of Albania and Macedonia on von Soden's behalf.
-In 1903, after a "long stay" at Mount Athos he published a description of the monastic republic there.
-In 1907 he assisted in the publication of the Paris uncial, in 1911 his work on the manuscripts of the Jewish Christian Gospels was published.
+Schmidtke travelled, investigating the libraries of monasteries in Albania and Macedonia on von Soden's behalf.
+In 1903, after a "long stay" at Mount Athos, he published a description of the monastic republic there.
+In 1907, he assisted in the publication of the Paris uncial.
+In 1911, his work on the manuscripts of the Jewish Christian Gospels was published.
 There is no further record of him after the outbreak of World War I.